IntersectMBO/ouroboros-consensus/docs/Introduction.md

 - [Style guide](StyleGuide.md): describes the style guide we use when developing Consensus.
-- [Interface changelog](interface-CHANGELOG.md): contains the old changelog, which describes previos changes that are important for downstream Cardano development teams.
+- [Interface changelog](interface-CHANGELOG.md): contains the old changelog, which describes previous changes that are important for downstream Cardano development teams.
 The new changelog lives in [`ouroboros-network`][ouroboros-network-repo] for the time being.
 - [Hard won wisdom](HardWonWisdom.md) contains several realizations we had while